gmazzap/Faber/README.md

 So, using `get()` method we can pass an array of arguments that can be used inside factory closures to generate objects.

-When same id and same arguments are passed to  `get()` method, then the same instance is obtained, changing arguments different instances are returned.
+When same id and same arguments are passed to `get()` method, the same instance is obtained; changing arguments different instances are returned.

-Note that in code above the instance of `Options` passed to posts objects is always the same.
+Note that in code above the instance of `Options` passed to `Post` objects is always the same.

-##Force Fresh Instances
+##How To Force Fresh Instances

-Normally, services are cached: we always get same instance when we use no arguments (or same arguments) with `get()` method (or array access).
+Normally, services are cached: if same arguments are passed to `get()` method (or array access) then the same instance is returned.

-What if we need a fresh, vanilla instance of `Post` having id 1 even if it has been required before?
+What if a *fresh* instance of `Post` having ID 1 is required even if it has been required before?

-The **`make()`** method will help us:
+The **`make()`** is there for the scope:

     $post_1 = $container->get( 'post', [ 'id' => 1 ] );